-- The horse must be the project animal of the 4-H member.
+- 1) The horse must be the project animal of the 4-H member.
 It may be owned, leased, or rented.
 Eligibility/Declaration Form for the project animal shown must by on file at the county office, as well as submitted on-line by May 1. - 2) The program is open to all breeds and types of horses, ponies, mules, and donkeys. - 3) The equine must be healthy and serviceably sound.
 All horses will be subject to inspection by a veterinarian to comply with Federal, State and United States Equestrian Federation regulations concerning soring, drugs and drug testing, and cruelty to animals. - 4) It is strongly suggested all horses entering the horse show grounds be vaccinated in the last 6 months with the Flu/Rhino vaccine.
-Show management reserves the rights to mandate proof of vaccination should an outbreak of the disease occur or the facility rules require proof of vaccination. - 5) No stallions are allowed. - 6) Horses must have a negative Coggins Test for EIA within 12 months of State Show.
+Show management reserves the rights to mandate proof of vaccination should an outbreak of the disease occur or the facility rules require proof of vaccination. - 5) No stallions are allowed.

+- 6) Horses must have a negative Coggins Test for EIA within 12 months of State Show.
 The certificate must be presented at the Stable Manager's Office before the horse may be assigned to a stall.
-DO NOT SEND COGGINS PAPERS WITH ENTRIES! - a) Bring two copies to the show. - i) Turn in one copy to the show committee and have one copy for the return trip home in case you are questioned. - 7) A general health certificate will not be required.
-(A 30-day health certificate is required for all horses shipped from out of state to the show).
+DO NOT SEND COGGINS PAPERS WITH ENTRIES! - a) Bring two copies to the show. - i) Turn in one copy to the show committee and have one copy for the return trip home in case you are questioned.